What Is Mean Average Precision (MAP)?

 A real workflow starts with a golden dataset for a support-search agent.
 Each query stores the final ordered candidates in the trace field retrieval.documents, plus retriever version, reranker version, and whether each document is relevant.
 The eval job computes MAP@5 from that ordered list, then runs Ranking and NDCG as companion checks.
 Unlike a standalone Ragas notebook score, the production signal stays attached to the trace, the dataset cohort, and the code version that generated the order.

 When MAP@5 drops from 0.78 to 0.52 on billing-policy queries, FutureAGI does not treat that as an abstract metric dip.
 The engineer opens the failing traces, sees exact billing docs ranked after broad FAQ pages, and either rolls back the reranker, changes the scoring weight, or blocks promotion in a regression eval.
-With a none anchor, MAP belongs in the conceptual ranking layer; the actionable FutureAGI surfaces are the evaluator cohort, ranked trace payload, and alert threshold.
+FutureAGI’s approach is to keep MAP attached to the evaluator cohort, ranked trace payload, and metric threshold, so a drop becomes an actionable incident, not a notebook curiosity.

 How to Measure or Detect Mean Average Precision